277 days ago

 - Wear a sarong at temple entrances (provided at most temples).
 Respectful dress is expected at all religious sites.

 Cambodia anchors its appeal on the spectacular Angkor Archaeological Park — the largest religious monument complex in the world, covering 400 sq km.
 Daily living costs are some of the lowest in Southeast Asia, making it one of the most affordable entries on any list of top 10 cheapest countries to visit from India.
-The e-Visa is quick (3 days, USD 36).
+The e-Visa is quick (around 3 days, USD 30).
 A 5-day Siem Reap and Phnom Penh trip from Ahmedabad fits around ₹45,000–55,000 — exceptional value for such a historically rich destination.

 5-Day Cost Breakdown